lhc70000/sankey/README.md

-# Crossing Reduction of Sankey Diagram with Barycentre Ordering via Markov Chain
+# Crossing Reduction of Sankey Diagram with Eigen-centric Layout

 by He Chen LI, Shi Ying LI, Bo Wen TAN and Shuai Cheng LI.

 This project contains the source code for the above paper.
-The paper has been submitted to the [46th International Workshop on Graph-Theoretic Concepts in Computer Science](https://algorithms.leeds.ac.uk/wg2020).
+The paper has been submitted to the [IEEE Pacific Visualization Symposium 2021](http://vis.tju.edu.cn/pvis2021/).

 ## Requirements